Vapor-Systems/full_panel_upgrade/README.md

 1. Head back to your VNC window and ensure the version is now **`L`**, the device is **`Unlocked`**, and *`run cycle count`*, *`profile`*, and *`device name`* all appear as intended.

-2. **Update Soracom Information**: Make necessary updates to Soracom device details to reflect the H version and change Speed Class back to slow.
+2. **Update Soracom Information**: Make necessary updates to Soracom device details to reflect the new version and change Speed Class back to slow.

 3. **Update Zoho Information**: Update Zoho entry for device.